uestc-ultraX-health/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-🙋‍ This is medical big data team from ultraX in SIAS ,UESTC.
+🙋‍ This is medical big data team from Shensi Lab in SIAS ,UESTC.
 <br>
 At present, we focus on how to combine unplanned reoperation identification with deep learning.
 This is a challenging work that has never been done before.
 We propose a method named "UR-Net", which includes two part: URNet-XL for identification and URNet-PN for cause extraction.